Difference Between Power of Attorney and Guardianship of a Parent

 For adult children who serve as an agent under the medical power of attorney, the role in medical decision-making is to help an elderly parent understand options and consequences.
 Support with medical decision-making means that the agent has a responsibility to investigate and confirm the effects of taking or not taking action with medical providers—and discuss information with a parent.

-As an agent under the medical power of attorney, responsibility exists to listen to and follow your parent’s direction—regardless of whether you agree or not.
+As an agent under the medical power of attorney, the responsibility exists to listen to and follow your parent’s direction—regardless of whether you agree or not.
 As long as your parent has the legal capacity to make decisions, you, as the agent under power of attorney, do not have the legal authority to contradict the decision.

 When interacting with a physician, the same power is granted to an elderly parent—even if the physician believes that the older adult lacks clinical capacity.
 This means that the physician is not allowed to override the individual’s preference unless the court also confirms that the individual is incapacitated.